gravityflow/example-step/README.md

 `step.php` contains the custom workflow step as a plugin.

-The `tests/acceptance` folder contains an example of an acceptance test.
+The `tests/acceptance` folder contains some examples of acceptance tests.

 ### Acceptance Tests